 “But you’d be saving a life,” I said, “doesn’t that trump everything else?”

 “Let’s say that you saved a life before,” Daniel added.
 “Let’s change the dynamic a bit.
 Let’s say that you saved a life in the dark of night, where no one but you and the victim of impending doom knew about it.
 You have urged that near-death victim to be quiet about it, because the mechanics of it are embarrassing to you more than anything else.
 You’ve asked them, a number of times, to just be grateful, to shut up and be grateful that you saved their life, and they have tried, but your shared story just gnaws away at them.
 No one believes them, and they have badgered you for years to join them in telling your heroic story.
 You know that this person just wants to become rich off your story, and they have begged you to back them up, to show the world your superpowers, so they can videotape it, and Youtube it, and get a million hits that they could put ads on and get rich.
 What if they warned you that they were going to put someone in a life-threatening position, so they could videotape you saving that person?
-Would you be so quick to save that next person you saw in a life-threatening position, or would you think that that previous near-death victim was in on it?
+Would you be so quick to save this person hanging off the bridge, so close to your place of employment, or would you think that that previous near-death victim was in on it?

 “It’s an unfortunate side of human nature that they’re never happy, and that quiet “in the dark of night” moment where you saved a life revealed that unfortunate side of humanity, that side that your dad always warned you about.
 Let’s say you had all that swimming in your head, at the moment, and you saw dozens of phones out filming this episode, hoping to catch the lady’s fall on their phone to videotape for local and national broadcast.
 Would you still save that lady’s life?”